 The cork industry contributes to the maintenance of cork forests.
 Portugal has the largest cork forests in the world which are estimated to absorb up to 14 million tons of CO2 each year.
 Cork forests are home to high levels of biodiversity and endangered species such as the Iberian Lynx and Iberian Eagle.
 The Iberian Lynx has been dubbed “the rarest cat in the world” by the World Wildlife Fund (WWF) with roughly 300 left in the wild.
 The level of biodiversity found in cork forests has been compared to that of The Amazon Rainforest.
 This prompts the question, why do we hear so little about cork forests?

 Not only is the preservation of cork forests important for ecosystems but also communities.
 Roughly, 100,000 people worldwide rely on cork forests for their economic survival.
 This begins with the highly specialised people who strip the trees by hand using an axe so as not damage the tree.
 Next are the people who process the cork and back it with fabric to form ‘cork leather’.
 Lastly, the artisans who hand make KOBI handbags and wallets in Portugal by combining their traditional craftsmanship with laser cut technology.

 Planting a cork tree is a simple action that can make a big impact on people and the planet.
-In Portugal they say that when you plant a cork tree, you are planting it for your grandchildren.
-This is why KOBI has formed a partnership with Portuguese environmental organisation to plant a cork tree for every KOBI purchased.
-This is because sustainability is more than using a natural material, it is about leaving something behind for future generations.
+In Portugal they say that "when you plant a cork tree, you are planting it for your grandchildren".
+This is why KOBI has formed a partnership with a Portuguese environmental organisation to plant a cork tree for every KOBI purchased.
+Sustainability is more than using a natural material, it is about leaving something behind for future generations.